Legislating dogs ::

 The State of Texas

-Other jurisdictions opt for "tough" generic dangerous dog laws instead of breed-specific laws.17 Such laws hold dog owners criminally negligent after a severe or fatal dog attack.
+Other jurisdictions opt for "tough" generic dangerous dog laws instead of breed-specific laws.24 Such laws hold dog owners criminally negligent after a severe or fatal dog attack.
 The key word here is "after," whereas breed-specific laws are designed to prevent first attacks by dog breeds with well-identified risks.
-Both types of laws are needed and dovetail nicely: prevent first attacks by dangerous breeds and hold all dog owners criminally responsible after severe injury attacks.
+Both types of laws are needed and combine nicely: prevent first attacks by dangerous dog breeds and hold all dog owners criminally responsible after severe and fatal injury attacks.

-In 2007, the state of Texas passed such legislation.
-Under Lillian's Law, owners of at large dogs face 10 years in jail if the attack results in serious injury to a person and 20 years if the attack results in death.
-Lillian's Law, however, does not abolish the One Bite rule in Texas.
-Conviction is unattainable unless the dog was at large and there is proof "beyond a reasonable doubt" that the owner knew or should have known the dog was going to cause severe bodily injury or death.18
+In 2007, the state of Texas passed a felony dog attack statute.
+Under Lillian's Law, owners of loose dogs face 10 years in jail if an unprovoked attack results in serious injury to a person and 20 years if the attack results in death.
+Lillian's Law did not abolish the One Bite rule in Texas.
+Conviction is unattainable unless the dog was unsecured and there is proof "beyond a reasonable doubt" that the owner knew or should have known the dog was going to cause severe bodily injury or death.25,26

 Visit DogBiteLaw.com to read an in depth legal discussion about Lillian's Law.